vzahorui/vzahorui.github.io/_posts/2021-01-21-hypothesis-testing.md

 ## Multiple hypothesis tests

 Sometimes it is impossible to come up with a single metric for performing comparison over two groups.
 For example a new method of learning is tested across several aspects, such as the ability to keep knowledge in the long-term memory, the intuitiveness of the material, the level of engagement and stress, etc, but there is no compound metric which could be used for a single test.
 Another common case is testing of the effectiveness of some method of treatment against a number of indicators.
-Multiple (or global) hypothesis testing refers to simultaneous testing of multiple hypotheses using the same sample, and checking whether the compound p-value exceeds the significance level.
+Multiple (or global) hypothesis testing refers to simultaneous testing of multiple hypotheses using the same sample, and checking whether the compound $p$-value exceeds the significance level.

 The significance level determines the probability of making type I error, and if there are multiple independent hypotheses, they make up for the total significance level, thus increasing the probability of claiming that the two groups are different (that is making a false discovery).
 The family-wise error rate (FWER) can be computed with the formula: